 The Harty family can trace its Irish racing roots back to 1860 when John Harty rode winners.
 At that time jockeys were licenced but trainers were not, so it is possible there were family members training even then.

 Three generations later came Cyril Harty who was a star show jumper for the Irish Army in the 1930s.
 He later trained thoroughbreds and won the Irish Grand National with Knights Crest in 1944.

 Cyril’s three sons Buster, John and Eddie all went on to have distinguished careers in racing.
 Eddie rode the 1969 Aintree Grand National winner Highland Wedding before becoming a trainer.
 Two of his sons, Eddie and Eoin (in America), have now had success at the highest level as trainers themselves.
 Buster’s daughter Sabrina is also a multiple Grade 1-winning trainer.

-Eddie said: “As song as there has been training livences issued in Ireland, a Harty has held one.
+Eddie said: “As long as there has been training licences issued in Ireland, a Harty has held one.
 It is nice to have that continuity – I think Patrick is the fifth generation, at least.”

 Not included in the article was that prior to becoming a Grand National winning jockey Eddie Harty Snr represented Ireland in the 1960 Olympic Games in three day eventing.
 His younger brother John also earned his place on the Irish Olympic team 4 years later before going on to ride an Irish Grand National winner for his brother in law Guy Williams.